virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Virginia Civil Court Records?

 Virginia Civil Court Records consist of all records generated during civil court proceedings.
 They include docket sheets, tapes of depositions, court decrees, motions, and other official files.
-In keeping with the state’s public record laws, including the Virginia Public Records Act, Interested members of the public may find Virginia civil court records in the jurisdiction where the case was heard or searching online through official or third-party websites.
+Under the Virginia Public Records Act, Interested members of the public may find Virginia civil court records in the jurisdiction where the case was heard or search online through official or third-party websites.

 Understanding the Virginia Civil Court Structure